 That summer he claimed 47 wickets at 33.53 and scored his maiden first-class century with 131 not out against Hampshire.
 He bettered that wickets tally a year later with 58 scalps at just 21.48 in 2010.
 As a result, he was selected on the England Lions tour of West Indies.
 Woakes performed well, with 13 wickets at 25.69 and by January 2011, was deemed ready to take the next step and made his international debut in a Twenty20 in Adelaide.
-He kept his cool to hit the winning runs in a thrilling one-wicket victory and later in the tour took 6 for 45 in a one-day international at Brisbane.
+He kept his cool to hit the winning runs in a thrilling one-wicket victory and later in the tour took 6 for 45 in an ODI at Brisbane.
 He played the following ODI in Sydney but 0 for 73 was a precursor of expensive spells to come.